 Vein stripping is surgery to remove varicose veins in the legs.

 Vein stripping usually takes about 1 to 1 1/2 hours.
-Most people receive either:
+You may receive either:

 Vein stripping is usually safe.
 Ask your doctor about any problems that might occur.